christian-carnate/personal-blog/_posts/2024-05-11-Entry-Level-Cybersecurity-Interview-Questions.md

 ## Conclusion

 Navigating a cybersecurity interview can be a tough challenge if you are not prepared enough.
-I hope this article assists you in your career endeavors, and I wish you the best of luck for your interview.
+I hope this article assists you in your career endeavors, and I wish you the best of luck on your upcoming interview.

 ## Changelog

-**05/11/2024:** Added a changelog.
+- **05/11/2024:** Added a changelog.